luigi311/cs350lab12/README.md

 TODO: geoquery App
 ----
-### 1. Hook up with url located on the home page to go to the `lookup` url using the url template filter.
+### 1. Hook up the url located on the home page to go to the `lookup` url using the url template filter.

 #### a.
-Edit geopy/index.html
+Edit geoquery/templates/geoquery/index.html

 ### 2. Try out the form.
 No results?
 Let's use geopy to perform a lookup when a query is submitted through the form.

 #### a.
 Open geoquery/views.py
 #### b.
 Add a geopy lookup to the `get_context_data` override.
 #### c.
-Create a template variable to the result of the query.
+Add a template variable to show the result of the query.
 #### d.
 Test your query in the form to see results.

 ### 3. Add a new page to the app to measure distance from highlands university to a location input into the query form.
 The official address of NMHU is '1009 diamond, las vegas, nm'.
 #### a.
 Create a new view for processing the form.
 You can start with a copy of the LookupView.
 #### b.
 Reference the form class in the new view.
 #### c.
 Create a new template for the view (start with a copy of lookup.html)
 #### d.
-In geoquery/views.py, modify the get_context_data override, implement the distance calculation and write to a new template variable.
+In your new view in geoquery/views.py, modify the get_context_data override, implement the distance calculation and write to a new template variable.
 #### e.
+Add a route to the geoquery/urls.py file to your new view.
+#### f.
 Modify the new template to display the distance calculation.
+#### g.
+Test.

 ### Done.